simonkowallik/mkiapp/README.md

     export MKIAPP_ENV_PRESENTATION_GITHASH=\$(git log -1 --pretty=%h)

-In addition `MKIAPP_FILE_`/`<MKIAPP_FILE_>` variables/placeholders allow to include file contents instead of a single variable.
+In addition, `MKIAPP_FILE_`/`<MKIAPP_FILE_>` variables/placeholders allow to include file contents instead of a single variable.
 This can be helpful, for example to include additional script code in the implementation section.

 > *Important:* All information on the line containing the placeholder `<MKIAPP_FILE_>` will be replaced!
 Make sure the placeholder is the *only* entry in the line.